Are Your Kids Getting Enough Sleep? Chances Are No

 - Falling asleep during short car trips or at school

 - Having trouble remembering, paying attention and learning

 Getting kids in bed can be easier said than done, we know, but there are steps you can take to make bedtime more enjoyable.

-- No TV or computers in the bedroom!
-Turn off all screens at least 30 minutes before bedtime.1,3
+- No TV or computers in the bedroom and turn off all screens at least 30 minutes before bedtime!1,3

 If your child is having trouble falling asleep or still seems tired after getting a good night’s rest, it is important to rule out a sleep disorder or other medical condition.
 Be sure to mention any concerns you may have to your pediatrician.